The Practical Upper Bound of Local Intelligence in an Advanced Civilization

 How much thought can occur before the world has already moved past the point where that thought can still matter?

 This becomes especially important under threat, competition, or rapidly changing environments.
-If an incoming danger, adversary, or irreversible process unfolds faster than the mind can integrate the situation and act on it, then excess cognition is operationally wasted.
+If an incoming danger, adversary, or irreversible process unfolds faster than the system can integrate the situation and act on it, then excess cognition is operationally wasted.

 One may write a simple practical condition for viability: